 Musculoskeletal disorders are physical problems which affect your spinal chord, arms, legs and joints.
 Many musculoskeletal problems are severely painful, causing it to be difficult or impossible to continue working.

+If you have a musculoskeletal disorder, you may be wondering what conditions qualify for disability?
 There are dozens of musculoskeletal problems which could qualify you for Social Security Disability, as long as your symptoms are severe enough.
 If you have a musculoskeletal problem which you feel might qualify you for total disability, check with your doctor and a disability advocate regarding the best way to go about filing a Social Security Disability claim.

 While there aren’t specific Social Security Administration guidelines for all musculoskeletal disorders, some of the main musculoskeletal problems which are often approved for Social Security Disability Benefits include:

 - Amputation.
 An amputated limb may or may not qualify you for total, permanent disability by the SSA’s definition.
 To a large extent, it depends on your education level and prior work experience.
 There are many jobs which can be performed without a limb if you have sufficient education or the right kind of work experience.

 - Fractures.
 While you’re unlikely to receive Social Security Disability benefits due to a broken or fractured limb (because they typically heal in less than a year), you may be able to receive SSDI or SSI based on pelvic bone fractures, tarsal bones, femur, or other bones which typically take a long time to heal.